opengovsg/ts-template/README.md

 The pre-push hook will interfere on initial push since commitlint uses the remote branch as the lower bound in the commit range to inspect, and there would be no remote branch.
-Bypass this the first time with the `--no-verify` flag.
+Bypass this the first time with `git push --no-verify`.

 ## Miscellany